Financial Wellness Statistics – 17 Interesting Findings

 (Source: NFCC)

-A recent survey found that fewer than one out of every five adults is confident in his or her savings.
-This lack of confidence has far-reaching consequences, as health significantly impacts both physical and mental well-being.
+A recent survey revealed that fewer than one in five adults feels confident about their savings.
+This confidence deficit has far-reaching consequences, as health significantly impacts both physical and mental well-being.

-For many people, saving money is the top financial priority, but eligible employees often do not have access to employer-sponsored retirement plans.
-In addition, rising health care costs make it difficult for people to save for retirement and their health care needs.
+For many, saving money ranks as their top financial priority, yet eligible employees often lack access to employer-sponsored retirement plans.
+Additionally, rising healthcare costs make saving for both retirement and healthcare needs increasingly difficult.

-As a result, the lack of confidence in savings has a significant impact on health and wellbeing.
+As a result, insufficient savings confidence significantly impacts health and wellbeing.

 Final Thoughts: Financial Wellness Statistics

-Financial wellness is a critical part of our overall well-being, both mentally and physically.
-However, many people struggle with financial issues due to a lack of education or awareness around money matters.
+Financial wellness represents a critical component of our overall well-being, both mentally and physically.
+However, many people struggle with financial issues due to inadequate education or awareness around money matters.

-Consider these statistics when it comes to your own financial health – they may be the motivation you need to make some positive changes in your life.
+Consider these statistics regarding your own financial health—they may provide the motivation needed to make positive changes in your life.

 How will you take action today?